-The impact on local schools would be minor because few out-of-area construction workers would be likely to permanently relocate their families to the community where a solar energy facility is being developed.
+The impact on local schools would be minor because few out-of-area construction workers would be likely to permanently relocate their families to the solar project location.
 For this reason, construction-related impacts on local school enrollment are expected to be minor and temporary.
 Most workers are unlikely to be permanently relocated into the study area for long enough to require and obtain such services.
 Therefore, impacts on school enrollment during construction would be less than significant.